Concentrated Milk Vs Evaporated Milk

 • Coffee and Tea (with caveats): Can be used as a creamer, but its sweetness may be overpowering for some.

 • Certain Savory Dishes (sparingly): In some Southeast Asian cuisines, a small amount is sometimes used to add a unique touch to curries or sauces.
-However, it's crucial to use it judiciously to avoid overpowering savory flavors.
+That said, it's crucial to use it judiciously to avoid overpowering savory flavors.

 FAQs: Addressing Common Questions